jferard/xml2csv/README.md

 are aliases".
 The first step is identical to the main algorithm : a DFS to find columns.

-The second step is simple: for each know, we store terminal children of each node.
+The second step is simple: we store terminal children of each node.
 If there is one terminal child for a tag, this child is processed as an attribute.
 If there are many terminal children for a tag, these children are written to the output, one row per child.